kkocdko/kblog/source/posts/20230108-2206 Build Fedora ISO in 3 Commands.md

 ## Troubles

-If you search _build fedora install iso_ with Google, the first result is [this one](https://fedoraproject.org/wiki/How_to_create_a_Fedora_install_ISO_for_testing) in Fedora wiki, but it's outdated now (20230110).
+If you search "build fedora install iso" with Google, the first result is [this one](https://fedoraproject.org/wiki/How_to_create_a_Fedora_install_ISO_for_testing) in Fedora wiki, but it's outdated now (20230110).
 As a result, I wasted a lot of time.

-Then I found the [osbuild](https://www.osbuild.org), it's a "modern" way, but has many limitations.
+Then I found the [osbuild](https://www.osbuild.org), a "modern" way, but has many limitations.
 It may be suitable for some company's IT managers.

 Finally, I found the right path.
 [Ultramarine-Linux/build-scripts](https://github.com/Ultramarine-Linux/build-scripts), a distro based on Fedora.
 Their repo shows the right way to build a custom Fedora image.